 Simply put, slang is informal language.
 It's generally used more often in speech than in formal writing, and may only have meaning to a specific group or subculture.
 Slang expressions introduce a challenge for translators who want to capture the tone and meaning of the original content for an international audience.

 Although slang is casual, not all slang words are vulgar or inappropriate.
 Slang terms often become part of our everyday vocabulary.
-You probably wouldn’t tell your boss that their new BMW is “lit,” but that’s an issue of formality rather than one of vulgarity.
+You probably wouldn't tell your boss that their new haircut is "snatched," but that's an issue of formality rather than one of vulgarity.

 Like any other form of language, slang evolves and varies widely between different countries and regions.
 Global businesses should pay close attention to slang during the localization process.